Course Content and Outcome Guide for SPA 150

 Intended Outcomes for the course

-1. Manage common interactions, in both oral and written forms, in predictable settings using the present and beginning work in the past and
+1. Manage common interactions, in both oral and written forms, in predictable settings using the present and beginning work in the past and future tenses.

 2. Apply circumlocution and inference skills, at a beginning level, when navigating selected real world situations in Spanish.